yaml/yaml-spec/spec/spec.md

 While most programming languages can use YAML for data serialization, YAML excels in working with those languages that are fundamentally built around the three basic primitives.
-These include the new wave of dynamic languages such as Perl, Python, PHP, Ruby and JavaScript.
+These include common dynamic languages such as JavaScript, Perl, PHP, Python and Ruby.

 There are hundreds of different languages for programming, but only a handful of languages for storing and transferring data.